-The best in-app feedback tools in 2026 are Zonka Feedback, Refiner, Survicate, Qualtrics, and Luciq.
-These platforms embed surveys directly inside mobile and web apps using native SDKs, capturing user feedback at the moment of interaction, not hours later when context is gone.
-The right pick depends on your stack, your team type, and how deep you need to go on SDK integration.
+The best in-app feedback tools in 2026 include Zonka Feedback, Refiner, Survicate, Qualtrics, and Luciq.
+These platforms embed surveys directly inside mobile and web apps using native SDKs, capturing user feedback at the moment of interaction.
+The right pick depends on your stack, team type, and how deep you need to go on SDK integration.

 TL;DR